Fudan-iGEM/2025-wiki/pages/education.md

 ###### What We Learned From It

 - The discussion reinforced our strategy of using playful methods to engage a broad audience.
-- We decided to focus “Play” activities on widespread participation, while reserving “Practice” sessions for older students (middle and high school) who possess the necessary foundational knowledge and operational skills.
+- We decided to focus “Play” activities on widespread participation, while reserving “Practice” sessions for older students (pMYTiddle and high school) who possess the necessary foundational knowledge and operational skills.
 - The feedback also prompted us to refine our activity design using official iGEM criteria, enhancing both relevance and quality.

 #### Practical Frontline - Dialogue with School Teacher